tidymodels/tidymodels.org-legacy/content/learn/models/coefficients/index.markdown

 #> 4 Harlem        -0.637    0.163      -3.92 9.01e-  5
 ```

-These nested columns can flattened via the purrr `unnest()` function:
+These nested columns can be flattened via the purrr `unnest()` function:

 ```r